peaBerberian/MSESpy.js/README.md

     new: [  // An entry is added each time a MediaSource is created.
             // Empty array by default.
       {
+        id: 1, // {number} unique id, generated in ascending order for any
+               // entry.
+               // Generated here at the time of MediaSource creation.
         date: 1533722155401, // {number} timestamp at which the call was made
         args: [], // {Array} Eventual arguments the constructor has been called
                   // with